abedit/Automated-Anonymization-of-Parole-Hearing-Transcripts/README.md

 The `Annotations Output` folder contains the detected annotation for each file.
 Running the NER tools on a single transcript will create the following text files:
 * A file with the same name as the original transcript with the detected annotations inserted into the original text.
 For example, if "Mr Michael Jordan" is present in the original transcript file, this file will have "Mr [Michael Jordan | PERSON]" with the label type present next to the detected annotations.
-This file is done to review the detected annotations from the original file.
+This file is created to review the detected annotations from the original file.
 * A file having the same name as the original transcript file but with `_ANNOTATIONS` appended at the end.
 The `GatherAnnotations.py` returns a list of [Annotation](_SourceCode/ModelClasses/Annotation.py) objects for each transcript.
 This file lists the content of each Annotation object such as the start position in the hearing text file, the end position, label type, text and NER tool source for each annotation detected.
 * A file having the same name as the original but with `_STATS` appended at the end.
 This file contains the number of correct annotations detected in the original transcript text file, the number of filtered out annotations and they are then listed in the same `_STATS` file.